Sindhupalchowk District: Health care

 Although there is a district hospital as well as primary healthcare centers, this is not enough for providing health services.
-The small health centers in many VDCs are without Auxiliary Health Workers (AHWs), Auxiliary Nurse Midwives (ANMs) and Community Health Workers (CHWs).
-So, people seeking emergency health assistance have to travel long distance to major centres or Kathmandu, or end up dying because of lack of treatment.
+The small health centers in many VDCs are without auxiliary health workers (AHWs), auxiliary nurse midwives (ANMs) and community health workers (CHWs).
+So, people seeking emergency health assistance have to travel a long distance to major centres or Kathmandu, or end up dying because of lack of treatment.
 Many people still believe in Dhami and Jhakri and are against taking medicine or going to hospital for treatment.

 An NGO, PHASE Nepal, provides many healthcare facilities and training programs in two VDCs: Phulpingkot and Hagam.
 Many people residing in these VDCs have benefited from the program.

 Tourism

-Cultural heritage sites in the district include the Gaurati Bhimeshwor temple, the Tauthali Mai temple, the Sunkoshi Kafeshwar Mahadev temple, the Kshemadevi temple, and Larke Ghyang, which are popular for pilgrims.
-Tatopani (Hot Water Spring), near the China–Nepal border, is popular as a pilgrimage location.
-Bhairav Kunda and Panch-Pokhari are popular trekking destinations with religious and cultural significance.